wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * 018: TopTen widget initializes runtime also now, just in case it is the first.
 * 019: Fixed alignment problem in multi column, unequal cover heights.
 * 020: Photo of the day widget now also initializes runtime.
+* 021: Fix for pre-rendering themes like thesis.

 = 3.0.0 =